 ULHS run a Flatmate Finder Facebook group where you can post ads for rooms in your student homes or find students to go flat hunting with.

 Before signing tenancy contracts, the Housing Advice Team can give guidance on what to look out for when you are renting and check contracts for unfair clauses which may cause problems.

 The Housing Advice Team also supports students who experience problems in private accommodation and offers advice on issues including deposit disputes, disrepair and problems with letting agents.

 The ULHS is a private housing service for London students.
 Our current students and those with an offer to study with us can freely access the service.
 There is also an app on the App Store and Google Play.

 Some students opt to rent a room in a shared flat or house from year one.
 Here are some sites you can use for help with shared properties.

-Please note: Pearson College London do not vet properties/landlords/flatmates etc. If you require assistance, you can get in touch with the University of London Housing Services listed above.
+Please note: Escape Studios do not vet properties/landlords/flatmates etc. If you require assistance, you can get in touch with the University of London Housing Services listed above.

 Commuting from home